Cadair/org-mode-offline-reveal-template/README.md

 This is mostly to help me quickstart a presentation, but hopefully it might be useful to others.

-Combine `./export.sh` with [entr](https://github.com/eradman/entr) to autorebuild the file on save and [live-reload](https://github.com/blaise-io/live-reload/) to refresh your browser when the index.html file changes and you have a live-preview.

 ## Setup

 1. use template button
 2. clone new repo locally
 3. remember to also checkout the submodules
 4. edit talk.org
+5. Run org export to reveal (see the `export.sh` script for an example)
+6. Open index.html in a browser.

+## Live preview

+Combine `./export.sh` with [entr](https://github.com/eradman/entr) to autorebuild the file on save and [live-reload](https://github.com/blaise-io/live-reload/) to refresh your browser when the index.html file changes and you have a live-preview.

 ## Multiplex